traindb-project/traindb-doc/docs/sql/select.rst

 If the following conditions are satisfied, the query is processed as an approximate query.
 Otherwise, this keyword is ignored and the query is processed as an exact query.
 * ``selectItemList`` includes aggregate functions that support approximation queries.
-* There is a model or a synopsis that learned the columns specified in selectItemList.
+* There is a model or a synopsis that learned the columns specified in ``selectItemList``.

 Currently, ``avg``, ``sum``, ``count``, ``stddev``, and ``variance`` aggregate functions are supported for approximate queries.

-Aggregation functions currently supported for approximation queries include The ``GROUP BY``, ``HAVING``, and ``ORDER BY`` clauses can be used together in an approximate query.

 The ``GROUP BY``, ``HAVING``, and ``ORDER BY`` clauses can be used together in an approximate query.